FULLSHADE/fullshade.github.io/_posts/2021-08-14-apt31-dropper-targets-russia.md

 ![image](https://user-images.githubusercontent.com/54753063/129462046-55be7a6f-eaf4-4cff-a734-23448668c2ef.png)

 Prior to making an HTTP request to the C2 URL, it's first decoded on execution via XOR, the XOR key is `0x9`, the data reference DAT_10003009 can be followed to via the encoded version of the URL.
-For decoding, the encoded version of the URL is looped through a basic algorith.
+For decoding, the encoded version of the URL is looped through a basic algorithm.

 ![image](https://user-images.githubusercontent.com/54753063/129462699-a38c41ca-7129-47d4-9997-f5269f2a78ff.png)